NBISweden/grave/README.md

 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`

-- To use a filtered graph with `grave`, the parameter `--graphMode filter` should be set on the command line
+- The filtered graph (e.g., `graph.d2.gbz`) is used as input to `grave`, with the parameter `reference_type` set to `filtered_graph`

-- The clipped, filtered graph (e.g., `graph.d2.gbz`) is used as input to `grave`
+#### 2. Fill out samplesheet

-#### Samplesheet layout
+Complete a `samplesheet.csv` file, detailing file system paths to your reads.
+The layout is shown below.

 >[!TIP]
-> The table below is for example purposes - the samplesheet must be in `.csv` format
+> The table below is an example.
+The file provided to grave must be in `.csv` format

 | sample_id     | library_id | repeat_number | sample_type | merged | fastq1                | fastq2               |
 |---------------|------------|---------------|-------------|--------|-----------------------|----------------------|